deislabs/bindle/docs/protocol-spec.md

     - `HEAD`: Send just the headers of a GET request
     - `POST`: Create a parcel if it does not already exist.
 This may be disallowed.
 - `/_q`: The query endpoint

+While bindle names MAY be hierarchical, neither the `_i` nor the `_b` endpoints support listing the contents of a URI.
+This constraint is for both scalability and security reasons.
+To list available bindles, agents MUST use the `_q` endpoint if implemented.
+In absence of the `_q` endpoint, this specification does not support any way to list available bindles.
+However, implementations MAY support alternative endpoints, provided that the URI for those endpoints does not begin with the `_` character.

 ## Yanked Bindles